williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 - Unlike the `statusToken` the `recoveryToken` should be distributed out-of-band to a user such as via email.
 - The lifetime of the `recoveryToken` is managed by the organization's security policy.

-The `recoveryToken` is sent via an out-of-band channel to the end-user's verified email address or SMS phone number and acts as primary authentication for the recovery transaction.
+The `recoveryToken` is sent via an out-of-band channel to the end user's verified email address or SMS phone number and acts as primary authentication for the recovery transaction.

 > Directly obtaining a `recoveryToken` is a highly privileged operation and should be restricted to trusted web applications.
 Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.